 How to Get More Refills and Avoid Running Out of Your Prescription

-"I'm sorry sir, your presription is all out of refills"
+"I'm sorry sir, your prescription is all out of refills."

-If I had a nickle for every time this conversation, or some form of it, was carried out in a local pharmacy, I would probably be writing this article from a lounge chair settled into some golden, seashore sand while watching the waves clap and crash upon the shore of my own private island in the pacific.
+If I had a nickel for every time this conversation, or some form of it, occurred in a local pharmacy, I would probably be writing this article from a lounge chair on my own private island in the Pacific.

-Why do presriptions run out of refills?
-And when they do...what do you do about it?
+Why do prescriptions run out of refills?
+And when they do, what do you do about it?
 As a pharmacist I am aware that this question can be frustrating for patients.
 Running out of refills can ruin a weekend.
-Have you ever tried to get your medication refilled on a Friday night, only to be told it is out of refills and you will need to wait until Monday to get more?
+Have you ever tried to get your medication refilled on a Friday night, only to be told it is out of refills—and you will need to wait until Monday to get more?
 Running out of refills wastes your time.
-Now you often have to make another trip back to the pharmacy to pick up your pills.
+Now you have to make another trip back to the pharmacy to pick up your pills.

-In this article I will briefly explain the reasons for "refills" on your prescriptions, how you get more, and how to avoid running out.
+In this article I will briefly explain the rationale behind refills, how you get more, and how to avoid running out.

 Why Prescriptions Have Limited Refills

-1. Federal Law: Federal Law has certain restrictions on the quantities and number of refills allowed on prescription medications.
+- Federal law: Federal Law has certain restrictions on the quantities and number of refills allowed on prescription medications.
 See image below.

-2. State Law: Each individual state is responsible for developing and enforcing additional laws which also limit the number of refills that any prescription may be allowed.
+- State law: Each individual state is responsible for developing and enforcing additional laws which also limit the number of refills that any prescription may be allowed.

-3. Good Medical Practice: Although you may be taking a prescription for the rest of your life, limiting the number of refills will ensure that patients regularly return to their physician for important follow-up appointments, monitoring, and evaluation of the effectiveness of the medication.
+- Good medical practice: Although you may be taking a prescription for the rest of your life, limiting the number of refills will ensure that patients regularly return to their physician for important follow-up appointments, monitoring, and evaluation of the effectiveness of the medication.